 DKA is defined as the biochemical triad of:

-- Blood glucose ≥ 11mmol/L OR known diabetes mellitus*
+- Blood glucose ≥ 11mmol/L OR known Diabetes Mellitus*

 - Bicarbonate (HCO3) below 15mmol/L AND/OR venous pH < 7.3

-Clinical features
+Clinical Features

-- Abdominal pain
+- Abdominal pain.

-- Nausea and vomiting
+- Nausea and vomiting.

-- Signs of volume depletion
+- Signs of volume depletion.

 Severe DKA

-- Blood ketones > 6mmol/L
+- Blood ketones > 6mmol/L.

-- Bicarbonate < 5mmol/L
+- Bicarbonate < 5mmol/L.

-- Venous/arterial pH < 7.0
+- Venous/arterial pH < 7.0.

-- Hypo or hyperkalaemia on admission (ensure cardiac monitoring & beware that insulin & fluids will cause the potassium to fall further)
+- Hypo or hyperkalaemia on admission (ensure cardiac monitoring is attached to quickly catch any life threatening arrhythmias!*).

-- SpO2 <92% on air (assuming normal baseline respiratory function)
+- SpO2 <92% on air (assuming normal baseline respiratory function).

-- SBP <90mmHg OR HR >100 or <60 bpm
+- SBP <90mmHg OR HR >100 or <60 bpm.

-For the following, I’ve used the Diabetes UK guidelines
+For the following, I’ve used the Diabetes UK guidelines.

-Immediate Management (in the first hour)
+Immediate Management (1st hour)

-- ABCDE management
+- ABCDE resuscitation.

 - Fluid boluses as required if shocked/hypotensive.
-If unresponsive to fluids consider alternative causes of hypotension/shock
+If unresponsive to fluids consider alternative causes of hypotension/shock.

 - Start fluids & insulin as per your local guidelines.
 This might be:

-- 1L 0.9% sodium chloride over 1 hour
+- 1L 0.9% sodium chloride over 1 hour.

-- Fixed-rate insulin infusion at 0.1 units/kg/hour – for 70kg man this would be 7 units per hour (usually made of 50 units of Actrapid in 50ml of 0.9% sodium chloride)
+- Fixed-rate insulin infusion at 0.1 units/kg/hour – for 70kg man this would be 7 units per hour (usually made of 50 units of Actrapid in 50ml of 0.9% sodium chloride).

-- Consider the underlying trigger & treat this – diarrhoea/vomiting, sepsis, ACS
+- Consider the underlying trigger & treat this – diarrhoea/vomiting, sepsis, ACS.

 Be careful of fluids in the elderly, pregnant, heart/kidney failure or 18-25 years of age – senior involvement is necessary to avoid fluid overload or cerebral oedema.

-- Prescribe their long acting insulin as this prevents rebound hyperglycaemia on discontinuation of the insulin infusion (local guidelines in some places may recommend against this)
+- Prescribe their long acting insulin as this prevents rebound hyperglycaemia on discontinuation of the insulin infusion (local guidelines in some places may recommend against this!)

 - Measure hourly – levels should fall at 0.5mmol/L/hour.
 If not available use measure bicarbonate using VBGs – levels should increase at 3mmol/L/hour.

-- If not falling, check the syringe pump is working & escalate to seniors (for consideration of a higher rate of insulin infusion)
+- If not falling, check the syringe pump is working & escalate to seniors (for consideration of a higher rate of insulin infusion).

-- Take a VBG at 1 hour and then 2-4 hourly thereafter (at least with every new bag of IV fluids to determine the amount of potassium in each one)
+- Take a VBG at 1 hour and then 2-4 hourly thereafter (at least with every new bag of IV fluids to determine the amount of potassium in each one).

 - Ensure the potassium remains in the normal range (maximum rate ≤ 10mmol/hour via a peripheral line)

-- This means the 2 hourly bags would have a maximum of 20mmol/L
+- This means the 2 hourly bags would have a maximum of 20mmol/L.

 - Diabetes UK recommends:

-- Over 5.5mmol/L – none
+- Over 5.5mmol/L – none.

-- Between 3.5-5.5, 40mmol/L of potassium
+- Between 3.5-5.5, 40mmol/L of potassium.

-- Below 3.5mmol/L – senior involvement
+- Below 3.5mmol/L – senior involvement.

 - Ensure the patient is passing urine (otherwise the potassium might rise).
 Catheterise if necessary to monitor urine output.